FAQ

 How Are You Individualizing Care?

-Before enrollment in the program, you will complete a series of validated questionnaires.
+Once you start the program, you will complete a series of validated questionnaires.
 This data informs the direction of treatment and guides some of the tailored recommendations.
 We’ll also be able to track your improvements at the end.

 The application of the questionnaires is grounded in extensive research in combination with in-depth clinical experience.
 Information collected about mental health and health behaviors is used to guide you toward the creation of guiding principles.
 We also recognize that guilt or shame can create new health problems.